-Boko Haram claims Maiduguri attack in new video - Nigeria Today
+As you look for us in the bush, we shall hunt you in the cities, says Boko Haram - Nigeria Today

 More than 20,000 people have been killed in Boko Haram’s campaign to establish a caliphate in the Lake Chad basin.
 A further 2.7 million have been displaced, creating one of the world’s largest humanitarian emergencies.

-The post Boko Haram claims Maiduguri attack in new video appeared first on Vanguard News.
+The post As you look for us in the bush, we shall hunt you in the cities, says Boko Haram appeared first on Vanguard News.

 This post was syndicated from Vanguard News.
 Click here to read the full text on the original website.